feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     2020-05-15 13:45:00    32.68
     Freq: 15T, Name: ambient_temp, dtype: float64

-We can use :class:`LagFeatures` to create, for example, 3 new features by lagging the pandas Series if we convert it to a pandas Dataframe using the method `to_frame()`:
+We can use :class:`LagFeatures` to create, for example, 3 features by lagging the pandas Series if we convert it to a pandas Dataframe using the method `to_frame()`:

 .. code:: python